On Strassen's Theorem for support functions: Functional analytic proof of Theorem

 \section{Functional analytic proof of Theorem~\ref{thm:main}}

 This section is devoted to the proof of Theorem~\ref{thm:main}.
 Our proof is a modification of the classical proof of Strassen's theorem given in \cite{St65}.
-A main step in his proof is the following integral representation for support functions:
+A main step in his proof is the following integral representation for {continuous real-valued} support functions {(i.e.\ convex and positively 1-homogeneous functions) on a Banach space}.